 - suitable in exceptional circumstances if you have no available income, savings or assets

-- you must be able to show your creditors that your circumstances are unlikely to improve in future (for example, if you are severely ill)
+- you must be able to show your creditors that your circumstances are unlikely to improve in future, for example, if you’re severely ill.

 You might be able to apply to County Court for an Administration Order if you: